milonmaze/privacy-terms-observatory-beta/www.microsoft.com/en-us/corporate-responsibility/law-enforcement-requests-report.md

 Does Microsoft provide customer data in response to demands from civil litigation parties?
 Does Microsoft notify customers when civil proceeding litigants request their data and does Microsoft ever challenge nondisclosure obligations?
 Does the data include any legal demands that may have been issued pursuant to US national security orders (e.g., FISA Orders and FISA Directives)?
+Questions about enterprise data
+Expand all
+|
-Expand all | Collapse all
+Collapse all
 How many enterprise cloud customers are impacted by law enforcement requests?
 What is the difference between a consumer and an enterprise customer?
 Does Microsoft disclose additional data as a result of the CLOUD Act?
 How many disclosures involved Dynamics 365 enterprise customers?
 How many disclosures involved Azure enterprise customers?
 Does Microsoft notify its enterprise customers when law enforcement or another governmental entity requests their data?
 Follow Microsoft